-Tina Turner's biggest success was with the album "Private Dancer".
-Released in 1984, it was an incredible success and sold around 250,000 units each week for 2 months in the U.S. Worldwide the album has been estimated to have sold over 20 million copies.
+Tina Turner's biggest commercial success came with her first album release of the eighties, "Private Dancer".
+Released in 1984, it sold around 250,000 units each week for 2 months in the U.S. Worldwide the album has been estimated to have sold over 20 million copies.
 An astounding seven of the album's ten tracks (nine in the U.S.) were released as singles!

 Tina recorded two more studio albums in the 80s, and these were "Break Every Rule" (released in Sept 1986 - Worldwide sales 12 million) and "Foreign Affair" (released Sept 1989 - Worldwide sales 9 Million).
 The latter album sold particularly well in the UK and went 5 x Platinum).